Do you want to know what God has for you?

 Because of course, if you don’t know what God has for you then you must be out of touch with the Holy Spirit.
 You’re not in sync, not connected, not moving.

-Men, if you’re not moving into a place where God wants you, then you’re not being swallowed up by the bosom of his loving love (what masculine man of God doesn’t want that?).
-If every fibre of your being right down to your last molecule is not submitting to his glorious and magnificent plan and purpose for your life (to the point where you have basically relinquished all control and responsibility from any of it)… well then you’re not moving at all really, are you?
+And if you’re not moving into a place where God wants you, then you’re not being swallowed up by the bosom of his loving love (who doesn’t want that?).
+If every fibre of your being right down to your last molecule is not submitting to God’s glorious and magnificent plan and purpose for your life to the point where you have relinquished all responsibility for its outcome, well then you’re not moving at all really, are you?

 So how do you figure out what God has for you (besides a lot of great coffee and campfire jam sessions)?